Building Inspections Melbourne

 New Home Inspections

-We offer high quality, independent home inspection and reporting services, carried out by the most proficient building consultants in the trade.
-With matchless experience, we are in the strongest position to report on every aspect of a property’s quality.
-We work with owners, builders and developers to provide ultimate peace of mind throughout the entire construction process and beyond.
-Our people work to support the effective resolution of any concerns that may arise, and to achieve the best outcomes for all parties.
+We offer independent home inspection and reporting services, carried out by highly experienced and trained building consultants.
+We work with our clients to provide ultimate peace of mind throughout the entire construction process and beyond.
+Our people work to support the effective solutions, and to achieve the best possible building quality outcomes.

-If you’re undertaking any major building work, you’ll want to safeguard yourself with a dilapidation report.
-Our highly skilled and experienced team will conduct exhaustive inspections within the area surrounding the construction zone, to accurately document the current condition of all adjacent buildings.
-This will protect you against any unfair claims that may be made against you in the future by neighbouring property owners.
+If you’re undertaking any major building work, you’ll want to safeguard yourself with a dilapidation report undertaken by leading industry professionals.
+Our highly skilled and experienced team will conduct inspections within the area and surrounding the construction zone, to accurately document existing building and infrastructure damage.
+BSS Dilapidation reports protect against incorrect claims that can arise regarding damage caused by the construction process.

 What do we look for during an inspection?